 • A revised faculty merit assessment process explicitly calls out formal and informal activities that promote equity and inclusion in teaching, research, and service.

-• We prioritize our budgets, regardless of shortfalls, to identify funds and invest in building capacity toward anti-racism across institutional priorities.
+• The Evans School prioritizes identifying funds and investing in building capacity toward anti-racism across institutional priorities.

 • Parrington Hall has been remodeled to include a variety of building features that account for the experiences of underrepresented members of the community, including all-gender restrooms, a quiet wellness room, a parent/child room, and accessibility accommodations throughout.